 Attendees on the Broadening Horizons programme receive more than 20 hours of tuition per week.
 Students select two unique morning options (one from List A and one from List B) and an Afternoon Workshop class.
-Students follow all of their classes for two weeks – attendees on the four week programme are asked to select two options from each list.
+Students follow all of their classes for two weeks – attendees on the four week p1rogramme are asked to select two options from each list.
 The Broadening Horizons programme offers a choice of 23 different subject options.
 Whether you would like to work on an area of interest, or you’d like to learn something completely new, we are sure we have something to capture your imagination.
 See the table below for what’s available this summer – click on the options for information about each class:

 Please note that, where a subject appears in both List A and List B, it is not possible to choose the same subject from both lists.
 For example, it is not possible to choose List A Mathematics and List B Mathematics.
 All option choices must be unique.